-This Early Childhood Teaching Assistant position is for a Preschool classroom.
+The Early Childhood Teaching Assistant position is for an Infant/Toddler classroom.

 Assists in supervising and integrating daily and long-term planning for the classroom in collaboration with support team and other classroom team members; ensures social, emotional, physical, and educational needs of children are met based on Center's philosophy, curriculum policies and state licensing rules; assists with implementing, evaluating, and communicating classroom programming, routines, and procedures; assists in management of classroom by completing paperwork, training, evaluating staff, and problem solving with team and parents to address classroom issues; implements health, safety and security processes and procedures including CACFP meal counting; participates in professional development and on center wide and university teams.

-High school diploma or equivalent; at least one course or 100 hours of work experience in child development and/or early childhood education; subject to Bureau of Criminal Investigation check; current first aid, communicable disease, and child abuse recognition certification and/or training within 120 days of employment.
-Must pass Bureau of Criminal Investigation and Federal Bureau of Investigation check.
+High school diploma or equivalent; at least one course or (100 hours) work experience in child development and/or early childhood education; subject to Bureau of Criminal Investigation check; current first aid, communicable disease, and child abuse recognition certification and/or training within 120 days of employment.

 Job Category: Civil Service

 The Ohio State University is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation or identity, national origin, disability status, and protected veteran status.